 But if you are used to drinking kombucha, drinking it on an empty stomach is the best way to maximize the potency of the probiotics.
 Without food getting in the way, they’ll pass through your stomach more quickly, meaning more probiotics will make it to your large intestines (i.e. where they work their magic).

 You should also be aware that kombucha can contain alcohol.
 Though store bought kombucha usually contain less than 0.5% ABV, homemade kombucha can contain more.
-If you are sensitive to alcohol, avoid drinking kombucha in the morning (although, I mean, it’s 5 o’clock somewhere, right?).
+If you are sensitive to alcohol, avoid drinking kombucha in the morning (although, I mean, it’s 5 o’clock somewhere, right?) (learn to make hard kombucha here!).

 Kombucha at meal time